AlexanderGzyl/Trivia-Duel/README.md

 ## Goal

 Trivia Duel was my final project for the full stack web development bootcamp at Concordia University.
-The goal of this project was to build a full stack application that includes an external API and includes user interaction.
-It is a trivia app where users interact through challenging each other to trivia duels.
+The requirements of the project were to build a full stack application that includes an external thrid party API and includes user interaction.
+I made a trivia app where users interact through challenging each other to trivia duels.
+The winning condtion for a duel is to either get more answers correct.
+In the event of a tie the time it takes to complete the quiz is then compared.
+MongoDB is used to persist quiz and user data.

 ## Tech Stack